openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/stateful_models_intro/ways_to_get_stateful_model.rst

       :alt: diagram of constant subgraph initialization
       :align: center

-   **State naming rule:**  the name of a state is a concatenation of names: original TensorIterator operation, parameter of the body, and additional suffix "variable_" + id (0-base indexing, new indexing for each TensorIterator).
-You can use these rules to predict the name of the inserted state after the transformation has been applied.
+   **State naming rule:**  the name of a state is a concatenation of several names: the original TensorIterator operation, the parameter of the body, and an additional suffix "variable_" + id (zero-based indexing, new indexing for each TensorIterator).
+You can use these rules to predict the name of the inserted state after applying the transformation.
 For example:

    .. tab-set::